 Charging sealed batteries

-Increasingly, caravan manufacturers are fitting 'maintenance free' or 'sealed for life', have cells that have no filler caps, and which are not intended to be topped up with water.
+Increasingly, caravan manufacturers are fitting 'maintenance free' or 'sealed for life' batteries, they have cells that have no filler caps, and which are not intended to be topped up with water.
 These batteries must not be overcharged since this will reduce the level of the electrolyte in the cells, which cannot be replenished.

 Sealed batteries should be charged with an 'automatic' or 'voltage-controlled' battery charger, which can be bought from most battery specialists, including Halfords.
 After several cycles of voltage-controlled charging and resting, the battery is fully charged.